Born2Root/HitStar/README.md

  - click the "Build deck" button to generate the cards
  - save the result by clicking the "PDF" or "Print deck" button

 ### 3.4 - Printing the cards

 We have now everything ready.
 Print the PDFs and cut the cards out.
 Now we are ready to play!
 - Install the Android .apk on your phone.
 - Download the music on your phone or server
-- confire in the path to the music in the Apps settings
+- configurate the path to the music in the Apps settings
-- Start playing!
+- Start playing by scanning the first card
+-

 ## How to play